iworks/build-a-house/readme.txt

 = 2.
 The easy way =
 1. Download the plugin (.zip file) on the right column of this page
-1. In your Admin, go to menu Plugins > Add
+1. In your Admin, go to the menu Plugins > Add
-1. Select button `Upload Plugin`
+1. Select the button `Upload Plugin`
 1. Upload the .zip file you just downloaded
 1. Activate the plugin
 1. A new menu `Build a House` will appear in your Admin